 “Well Done Phil”

-From time to time we also use the very valuable services of Peter Clay to accompany us.
+From time to time, we also use the very valuable services of our Associate Accompanist, Peter Clay, to accompany us.
 Peter normally resides and sings in the Bass Section, but is equally at home sat at the keyboard doing an excellent job for us